Pratham-Anand/Assignment-Intern/README.md

 # Project Title

-This project is a basic webapp built for a assignent purpose.
+This project is a basic webapp built for a assignment purpose.

 ## Table of Contents